-For the fiscal year ended June 30, 2019, the expenditures made in the Town's Priebe Field Special Revenue Fund exceeded the authorized appropriations made by the governing board by \$1,365.
-This over-expenditure occurred because of unplanned expenses were incurred based on donations received by the fund.
+For the fiscal year ended June 30, 2020, expenditures made in the Town's sanitation department of the General Fund exceeded budgeted amounts by \$15,553 due to unexpected expenses at year end.
+The Town plans closer monitoring of the expenditure process to assure adequate appropriations prior to incurring expenditures and the preaudit process is completed.
+Also, the Priebe Field Special Revenue Fund exceeded the authorized appropriations made by the governing board by \$2,969.
+This over-expenditure occurred due to unplanned expenses incurred based on donations received by the fund.
 The Priebe Field Committee, management and the Board will work together to appropriate expenditures based on donations received before incurring the cost.